ejohansson13/Whisper/Whisper_ML.md

 ```
 @cached_property
 ```
 which caches a singular return value for a function without variable input.
 These two speed-ups are most effectively employed for Whisper's [tokenizer](https://github.com/openai/whisper/blob/main/whisper/tokenizer.py), responsible for converting numeric values to text.
-Caching the most frequently called tokens prevents Whisper from reconverting text to its numerical representation, effortlessly speeding up the decoding process.
+Caching the most frequently called tokens allows their seamless insertion into the decoding path, greatly accelerating the decoding process.

 ### Just In Time (JIT) Compilation

 JIT compilers compile code during execution, dynamically analyzing and translating code for faster execution.
 Whisper employs two JIT compilation libraries for faster runtimes: Numba and Triton.
 Both are implemented through decorators denoting the function to be optimized.
 Numba specializes in accelerating numerical computations and requires pure Python syntax.
 It observes the first function call, allowing it to run normally, before optimizing all future calls for machine code translation.
-It integrates seamlessly with Numpy, affirming its efficacy for array operations and algorithms.
+It integrates seamlessly with Numpy, underscoring its efficacy for array operations and algorithms.

 [Triton](https://www.eecs.harvard.edu/~htk/publication/2019-mapl-tillet-kung-cox.pdf) was released in 2019 and quickly extended by OpenAI as an open-source GPU programming language for highly efficient Deep Learning primitives.
 Numba is intended for overall numerical efficiency, while Triton is explicitly designed for specialized matrix-multiplication kernels.
 Designed for Deep Learning applications, it offers a better understanding of GPU architecture and memory control, streamlining elementwise operations and accelerating custom kernels.

+Numba is used for CPU version of kernel implementation, Triton used for GPU optimized kernel implementation

 # Log-Mel Spectrogram